 The life expectancy of an artificial lawn in a residential setting can be up to 20 years or even a bit longer with proper installation and regular maintenance.
 However, the lifespan of a turf field used for sports is about 10 years, which makes fake grass used in these applications more of a threat to overflowing landfills.
-Unfortunately, most artificial athletic field surfaces still end up in a landfill, but with the expansion of better options, this is beginning to change.
+Therefore, finding ways to recycle or reclaim fake grass used on sports fields is an important part of keeping artificial grass an eco-friendly option.

-Manufactured lawns used in residential settings are more likely to stay in place until the end of their useful life, which can be up to about 20 years; however, synthetic turf sports fields that experience heavy use are usually only in use for that purpose for about 10 years.
+Manufactured lawns used in residential settings are more likely to stay in place until the end of their useful life, which can be up to about 20 years; however, synthetic turf sports fields that experience heavy use are generally only in use for their original purpose for about 10 years.

 According to the Synthetic Turf Council, a typical sports field has about 80,000 square feet of artificial turf and about 400,000 pounds of infill.
 This is a lot of turf to send to a landfill at the end of its useful life as an athletic surface – enough to fill 15 to 20 30-yard dumpsters (Synthetic Turf Council, Removal, Recovery, Reuse and Recycling of Synthetic Turf and Its System Components).
 Therefore, this is where the real issue is: Just one field can produce this amount of waste every 10 years.

 After a decade of use, it may be time to replace the pitch with new manufactured field turf, but the grass being removed may still be usable in other applications.
 Therefore, while it could be recycled at this point, it may be a better option to first repurpose the turf elsewhere, and then recycle it once it has truly reached the end of its useful life.

 Here are six ways and places artificial grass can be reused as a ground cover:

 - Erosion control installations